andrew264/Assistant.Net/README.md

 * .NET 10 SDK (or the version specified in `Assistant.Net.csproj`)
 * A running Lavalink server for music functionality.
-* A MongoDB database for storing data.
+* A Postgres database for storing data.
 * A Discord Bot Token and various API keys.

 ### Installation